bcgov/namex/solr-admin-app/docs/readme.md

 # Solr Admin App

 This Flask-Admin application allows viewing and editing the Solr synonyms that are stored in a PostgreSQL table.
+In the 'testing' environment the synonyms are editable, but in all other environments they are read-only.
+The synonyms audit data is read-only in all environments.

 ##### SSO Admin Setup: